Montana Fires

 Key Fires:

-• Rehder Creek Fire: Located in Musselshell County near Roundup, this fire is the largest of the season so far, having burned approximately 5,060 acres.
+- Rehder Creek Fire: Located 16 miles southeast of Roundup in Musselshell County, this is currently the largest active incident, having burned approximately 4,886 acres.
 It previously prompted evacuation orders in Roundup and surrounding areas.
-Crews have been working to secure lines in highly receptive fuels, primarily dry prairie grass, sagebrush, and mixed brush.
+Crews are focused on securing containment lines while monitoring pockets of heavy fuels.

 Weather and Wind Warnings